ohnoitsfraa/uebersicht-widgets/README.md

 * time: shows the current time, optionally you can the the time spelled out in words instead showing digits
 * cpu: shows your current overall cpu usage
 * memory: shows your current memory usage
-* weather: shows the current weather for your location, if no no location is found it will use the default location in the config.
+* weather: shows the current weather for your location, if no location is found it will use the default location in the config.

 ## Installation